 For more information, contact PRO SCUBA CENTER.

 Our mission is to prevent public safety diving accidents through the development of professional level dive teams, to make our communties safer, both from a societal and environmental standpoint, and to serve our communities through the use of our knowledge and skills.
 We will accomplish this through the constant development and evolution of training programs for public safety divers and underwater crime scene investigators.

 Amateurs train until they get it right.
 Professionals train until they can't get it wrong!

-There are three ways to get involved with our Public Safety Diver Program:
+There are two ways to get involved with our Public Safety Diver Program: